IgnacioPieve/Meddly-Backend/readme.md

 ## Usage
 The application runs on http://localhost:11001/

-You can see the
+By default, you can access the swagger documentation on the root path.